SysKitTeam/docs-home/status.md

 #### January 21, 2024
 **Syskit Point instaces are unavailable due to Microsoft services unavailability.**
 * January 21, 01:57 UTC **Identified** - Azure Portal, Azure Key Vault, and other Microsoft services are not accessible, resulting in Syskit Point instances unavailability.
-* January 21, 08:00 UTC **Status update**.
-The impact has been mitigated for most regions, except for West Europe.
+* January 21, 08:00 UTC **Status update** - The impact has been mitigated for most regions, except for West Europe.

 ## Past Incidents